Llanrhychwyn

-The church
+St Rhychwyn's Church

 Llanrhychwyn's main claim to fame is its parish church, which many claim is the oldest in Wales, marking the site where Rhychwyn originally established his church in the 6th century.
 The church is known locally as Llewelyn's Church, and the oldest part dates from the late 11th century.

 Llywelyn Fawr, Prince of Gwynedd and de facto Prince of Wales, had a hunting lodge in Trefriw, close to Llanrhychwyn, known in documents as 'Y Ty Du'.
 Llywelyn married Siwan or Joan a daughter of King John of England in 1205.
 In about 1230 Llywelyn endowed another church for the local community living on the valley bottom in the commotal centre, on the site where St Mary's, Trefriw now stands.
 Llywelyn and Siwan are portrayed in a remarkable stained glass window in the church, as are Rhychwyn and David in a window dating from 1533.
 An inscription in Latin asks for prayers for the donors.
+Morris Jones also records in Welsh that this church was "built by Llywelyn for [his wife's] use, and for the use of the inhabitants, for their kindness towards him, and that he donated a number of farms from the parish of Llanrhychwyn, naming them as the parish of Tref Rhiw Las.
+It got this name from the slope on which it stood".

 Set within an ancient churchyard, the church is a good example of early architecture.
 The east aisle was added in the 13th century, and the north aisle dates from the 16th century.
 It has a very old square font, as old as the church itself, and an early example of stained glass in the east window.
 The roof beams, some 800 years old, are the earliest example in Wales.
 The ancient oak door has wooden hinges, and the bell, which dates from the 13th century, possibly came from Maenan Abbey.
 The altar rails date from 1616, and the pulpit from 1691.
 The chalice is dated 1614 and is of an ornate design.
 The registers date from 1594.

-These days, services are only held in Llanrhychwyn church during the summer months, and on special occasions.
+Services are only held in Llanrhychwyn church during the summer months, and on special occasions.
 If locked, the key is available from Tu hwnt i'r Gors Farm, nearby.

-Morris Jones also records in Welsh that this church was "built by Llywelyn for [his wife's] use, and for the use of the inhabitants, for their kindness towards him, and that he donated a number of farms from the parish of Llanrhychwyn, naming them as the parish of Tref Rhiw Las.
-It got this name from the slope on which it stood".
+St Rhychwyn's Church is a Grade I listed building.